-The guide port wiring is shown in Figure 23, which has same pin-out as that from Celestron / Starlight Xpress / Orion Mount / Orion Autoguider/ QHY5 autoguider.
+The guide port wiring is shown in Figure 18, which has same pin-out as that from Celestron / Starlight Xpress / Orion Mount / Orion Autoquider/ QHY5 autoquider.

-Figure 23.
+Figure 18.
 Guide port pin-out

-If you have an autoguider that has a pin-out is the same as the ST-I from SBIG, such as Meade/ Losmandy/ Takahashi/ Vixen, make sure a proper guiding cable is used.
+If you have an autoguider which has a pin-out which is the same as the ST-I from SBIG, such as Meade/ Losmandy/ Takahashi/ Vixen, make sure a proper guiding cable is used.
 Refer to your guiding camera and guiding software for detailed operation.

-WARNING: DO NOT plug your ST-4 guiding camera cable into the iOptron PORT or HBX PORT.
-It may damage the guiding camera electronics.
+WARNING: DO NOT plug your ST-4 guiding camera cable into the iOptron port or HBX port.
+It may damage the mount or guiding camera electronics.